grammyjs/website/site/docs/plugins/menu.md

 ## Adding Buttons

-The menu plugin layouts your keyboards exactly like [the plugin for inline keyboards](./keyboard.md#building-an-inline-keyboard) does.
+The menu plugin lays out your keyboards exactly like [the plugin for inline keyboards](./keyboard.md#building-an-inline-keyboard) does.
 The class `Menu` replaces the class `InlineKeyboard`.

 Here is an example for a menu that has four buttons in a 1-2-1 row shape.